peppergaming/auth/README.md

-# PepperGaming auth SDK
+# Peppergaming Auth SDK

-Easy auth for web3 gaming apps.
+Easy Auth for web3 gaming apps.

 [//]: # (TODO insert here a nice pic)

+Developing web3 apps is not easy, even more for games developers.
+Our Auth SDK allows easily to integrate a web3 Login module in your app.
+Passwordless, non-custodial Login.
+Integrate our SDK in your game in a few lines of code.

-## Documentation
+## Code documentation
-For a more detailed documentation of the code please see the specific documentation.
+For more details about the code please see the specific [documentation](https://peppergaming.github.io/auth/).